tjmcb/vercel-capstone-test/documentation/docs/requirements/features-and-requirements.md

 - Extra Actions:
     - If a player gets any book, they must play them face up on the table, AKA the *“pool”*
     - If a player runs out of cards:
-        - Draw [one / up to three] cards from the go fish pile
+        - Draw up to three cards from the go fish pile
         - If there are no cards in the go fish pile, they cannot make any more moves
-            - End the game if only one player left who can make a move
+            - End the game if only one player left who can make a move, last player standing would win